May Center for Experiential Learning and Community Engagement

 Standards of Progress for Veterans

-A student receiving full or partial Hazelwood benefits must maintain a cumulative 2.0 grade point average (GPA) for undergraduate.
+A student receiving full or partial Hazelwood benefits must maintain a cumulative 3.0 GPA for graduate students.
 Students who wish to receive military/veterans’ education benefits and who transferred from another institution without the required GPA must come to the Office of Military Affairs before registering for classes to determine whether or not they are eligible for certification (benefits).
 The scholastic status of a student receiving benefits can be changed by attending summer semester and meeting the same standards that apply in the fall/spring semester.

 Veterans Semester Hour Classification